The Kalahari Augrabies Extreme Marathon (KAEM) is a multi-stage extreme marathon held annually in October in the Kalahari desert in South Africa.

 - Juniors 18 to 21 years must have written permission from a parent or guardian.

-- Participants’ medical examination must be done after the 1st of August and must be emailed to the organisers by the 15th of September.
+- Participants’ have to get a medical examination done after the 1st of August and must be emailed to the organisers by the 15th of September.

 Prizes and Trophies